dauwhe/pdm/README.md

 > This specification defines a JSON-based manifest file that provides developers with a centralized place to put metadata associated with a web application.

-More importantly, we find:
+This sounds close to what we need More importantly, we find:

 > Using this metadata, user agents can provide developers with means to create user experiences that are more comparable to that of a native application.

-*This* is close to what we want.
+*This* is what we want.
 We want to provide a better user experience for publications.
 We might need help from user agents.
 We definitely need help from developers.

 The Publishing Working Group (PWG) has rejected WAM, but we should reconsider that decision.
 Much of what is written below applies to any manifest file, whether it is identified as a web application manifest or not.
 However, using WAM gives us the tremendous advantage that the processing model and the nature of the display modes is already defined.
 We do not have the skills inside the Publishing Working Group to define things in a manner consistent with browser architecture and the web security model.

-WAM largely exists to allow web apps to be "installed" in the manner of native apps on mobile platforms.
+WAM, in its present form, largely exists to allow web apps to be "installed" in the manner of native apps on mobile platforms.
 In an ideal world, we would be able to add publications to bookshelves, as users want to organize their collections.
 The similarity between these two concepts is interesting.

 ## A few words on Metadata, JSON-LD, and schema.org